 Plastic grocery bags, wrap and similar products (stretchy like a bread bag) are called film plastic.
 They often have a recycling symbol with a #2 or a #4 located on the material.
 Examples of film plastics include grocery bags, bread bags, produce bags, plastic overwrap, cereal and cracker box liners.

-What's the best option for managing my Plastic Bags?
+What's the best option for managing my Plastic Bags (and film plastics)?

 The most impactful thing you can do to help is reduce the amount of film plastic you consume.
-Next time you're out shopping, bring a reuseable bag with you to carry your purchases.
+Next time you're out shopping, bring a reusable bag with you to carry your purchases.

 The next best option is to reuse any plastic bags you accumulate for bagging pet waste, diapers and any other individually contained messes.

 Film plastics are not accepted in our blue cart program, but take them to any of our